Orbital Dynamics in Centrosymmetric Systems

-{\it Discussion and outlook.---} We propose a few experiments to probe unique characteristics of the orbital dynamics.
-A laser may generate states with nonzero OAM or nonzero orbital torsion at a selected $\vec{k}$.
-Thus a properly designed pump-probe experiment can test the coupled dynamics of the OAM and the orbital torsion [Eq.~(\ref{precession})]. $\xi_{xx}^{21}$ motivates experiments with twisted heterostructures as shown in Fig.~\ref{Fig:detection}.
+{\it Discussion and outlook.--} We propose a few experiments to probe unique characteristics of the orbital dynamics.
+A laser may generate states with nonzero OAM or nonzero orbital torsion at a selected $\vec{k}$, which oscillates in time [Eq.~\eqref{precession}] even after the light is turned off.
+Measuring such oscillation with, e.g., time-resolved magneto-optic Kerr effect (TR-MOKE) would enable experimental detection of the orbital dynamics~\cite{note4}. $\xi_{xx}^{21}$ motivates experiments with twisted heterostructures as shown in Fig.~\ref{Fig:detection}.
 When a bias is applied perpendicularly to a twisted heterostructure, the twist may play the role of the orbital-torsion chemical potential gradient along the out-of-plane direction and generate an out-of-plane OAM current, which can be detected by means of the orbital torque~\cite{go2020} or magnetoresistance~\cite{ko2020}.
-When combined with the spin-orbit coupling, the OAM current is accompanied by a spin current, which may shed light on the mysterious long-distance spin transport in chiral systems~\cite{gohler2011,xie2011,suda2019,shiota2021,waldeck2021} since the heterostructure in Fig.~\ref{Fig:detection} amounts to an artificial version of chiral crystals.
+Since the bias-induced orbital torsion may affect the hopping integrals, measuring transport properties as a function of the gate bias would enable examining the effects of the nonequilibrium orbital torsion.
+For candidate materials for Fig.~\ref{Fig:detection}, we propose nonmagnetic van der Waals materials with small spin-orbit coupling, such as $\rm CrS_2$ and $\rm MoS_2$.
+Furthermore, when combined with the spin-orbit coupling, the OAM current is accompanied by a spin current, which may shed light on the mysterious long-distance spin transport in chiral systems~\cite{gohler2011,xie2011,suda2019,shiota2021,waldeck2021} since the heterostructure in Fig.~\ref{Fig:detection} amounts to an artificial version of chiral crystals.
 Combining orbitronics and twistronics~\cite{andrei2020} may expand the scope of the orbital physics significantly.

 A few remarks are in order.
 First, more diverse orbital dynamics may emerge when more than two orbitals are involved or in three dimensions.
 Still more interesting dynamics may emerge when the spin-orbit coupling is strong and a system becomes effectively a higher orbital systems with the total angular momentum $\vec{J}=\vec{L}+\vec{S}$.
 Second, during the conversion between the OAM and the orbital torsion, the angular momentum is instantaneously transferred to lattice.
 Therefore, simultaneous dynamics of the OAM, the spin, and the phonon angular momentum~\cite{hamada2018,zhang2014,park2020} may be required for more complete study of the angular momentum flow.